AhmedAliAli811/Data-WareHouse-Garage-Education-Notes/README.md

-## Chapter Two: Intro to Data Warehouse
+## Chapter Two: Data Warehouse Components

 Some challenges are facing the people who work on data management backend.
 * Performance.